Step One Do Not Rent or Buy an Office Space

 (or any employees if you can possibly do without them)

-A dismissed, disgruntled employee with time on his hands can, and probably will sue you for sexual harassment, discrimination, providing an unhealthy environment with second-hand cigarette smoke, and a million other clever things.
+A dismissed, disgruntled employee with time on his hands can sue you for sexual harassment, discrimination, providing an unhealthy environment with second-hand cigarette smoke, and a million other clever things.
 In many countries, the government or the legal system will provide them with free lawyers and a no-risk situation encouraging ex-employees to have a go at their ex-employers.

 One of our clients recently was bankrupted because he had to pay a small fortune out to a female employee (secretary).
 She “proved” in court that she was just as qualified as a male salesman who earned 50 times as much as she did on commissions.
 Because she asked for and was not given the opportunity to sell insurance.